-Source: City of New London, June, 2021 & Cedar Corporation, September, 2021
+Source: City of New London, June, 2021 & Cedar Corporation, September, 2021 Total acreages may differ slightly due to inconsistencies in data sets.

 The City of New London has planned for a sufficient supply of land based on the projected demand.
 The new plan has slightly less Residential land than is projected for, but it will certainly be sufficient for the next ten years.
+Plus, there is a trend toward smaller lot sizes as a means to improve the affordability of workforce housing.
 Monitoring the plan and rates of development could prove useful should future plan amendments be required.
 Lands for commercial use are provided for in quantities nearly twice the projected need in areas designated Commercial and Commercial/Mixed Use.
 Industrial areas have been provided for, with nearly three times the projected demand, in areas designated as Industrial.
 Planning a supply of about twice the expected demand is desirable in many cases in order to be poised for positive growth opportunities, and to allow adequate options for alternative development proposals.